Faith Formation for

 - Ability and confidence in praying (talking to God)

-- Exhibiting characteristics of the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness
+- Exhibiting characteristics of the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 Children in Worship